-- 1. In the Project Explorer, select the project's integration stream.
-Click File>Properties to open the integration stream's Properties dialog box. - 2.
+- 1. In the Project Explorer, right-click the project's integration stream to display its shortcut menu.
+Click Properties to open the integration stream's Properties dialog box. - 2.
 Click the Baselines tab. - 3.
 In the Components list, select the component that contains the baseline you want to promote.
 In the Baselines list, select the baseline.
 Click Properties.
 The baseline's Properties dialog box appears. - 4.
 Click the arrow in the Promotion Level list to display all available promotion levels.
 Select the new promotion level.